neherlab/pangraph/docs/docs/pypangraph/t06-junctions-intro.md

 ## The `junctions` module in pypangraph

-Pypangraph has a `junction` module to facilitate junction analyses.
+Pypangraph has a `junctions` module to facilitate junction analyses.

 In this part of the tutorial we will load and explore the `staph.json.gz` file, which contains a pangraph of 15 _Staphylococcus aureus_ chromosomes.
 You can download it from the pypangraph repository at [`packages/pypangraph/tests/data/staph.json.gz`](https://raw.githubusercontent.com/neherlab/pangraph/master/packages/pypangraph/tests/data/staph.json.gz).